klwdesigns/bibpress/content/staff.md

 {{< figure src="/img/leah-peters.jpg" >}}

-Leah lives in Albuquerque and studied at Belhaven University in Jackson, Mississippi.
+Leah studied at Belhaven University in Jackson, Mississippi.
 Before starting in publishing, she proofread everything that came across her desk.
 She is interested in reading a wide array of authors.